siddh34/MCQs/Insem2/CC.md

 Answer: Option B

 Q10.
-A proxy firewall filters at the
+A Packet filter firewall filters at the

     A. physical layer
     B. application layer